Jigoku/Acer-GN246HL-linux/README.md

 ```

+This will improve everything within KDE5 whilst using the plasma desktop, so that it actually uses 120hz.

+## TODO
 When i find more information, for any troublesome software relating to high refresh rates, i will try to update this and add them here.